-Former Dixie Chick Finds New Haven at Kansas Arboretum
+Former Singer Finds New Haven at Kansas Arboretum

 A rural Kansas arboretum takes an unexpected star turn—and a drop-in visitor finds himself planting trees with a musical legend.